How to Fix Flat Cupcakes

 - Temperature: Cakes fall when they are cooked at a temperature which is too low, or too high.
 The oven should be preheated all the way before inserting the cake pan--that is the mistake that I made!

-- Subtle Differences in Air Pressure: Baking at altitude--not attitude.
-"As a general rule, you want to increase the liquid, decrease the sugar, and decrease the amount of baking powder included in a recipe.
-If your cakes fall frequently when you are baking at altitude, you may want to ask a local baker for tips," says The WiseGeek.
+- Subtle Differences in Air Pressure: Baking at altitude—not attitude.
+According to The WiseGeek, "As a general rule, you want to increase the liquid, decrease the sugar, and decrease the amount of baking powder included in a recipe.
+If your cakes fall frequently when you are baking at altitude, you may want to ask a local baker for tips."

 - Cake Is Jostled as It Cools: Avoid slamming a door!